Blockchain, smart contracts, mobile apps: what to use for Insurance Tech in the coming years?

 So, there is no need for central authority, a legal system, and contract intermediaries, so smart contracts perfectly suit for cases of mistrust between the disparate and anonymous parties.
 Smart contracts allow saving operation costs and transaction transparency and security.

 As an example of smart contracts in a digital insurance we can mention a project against flights delays or cancellation.
-Using publicly available data of independent providers, payments occurs automatically when the customer makes a request.
+Using publicly available data of independent providers, payments occur automatically when the customer makes a request.

 2. Custom mobile and web app development